 Back to vSphere Web Client, clicking on the VM’s console screen or selecting Open Console from the VM’s context menu will launch the default remote console.

-Interestingly, you can configure a VM such that you connect to it using a remote client such as tightVNC.
+Interestingly, you can configure a virtual machine such that you connect to it using a remote client such as tightVNC.
 To do this, add the following lines to the VM’s configuration (Edit Settings -> VM Options tab -> Advanced Settings -> Edit Configuration).
 You must disable the ESXi firewall for this to work or add a rule to allow 5900 through, this being the default VNC port.
 If memory serves me right, this worked with ESXi 5.x versions but to be honest, I had little time to try it out on 6.x.
 With ESXi 6.5, I manage to establish a connection but it keeps asking for a password regardless of the one specified in the VM’s configuration.

 - Error connecting: Host address lookup for server <SERVER> failed: The requested name is valid and was found in the database, but it does not have the correct associated data being resolved for.

-- Error connecting: cannot connect to host <host>: A connection attempt failed because the connected party did not properly respond after a period of time, or established connection failed because connected host has failed to respond.
+- Error connecting: cannot connect to host <host>: A connection attempt failed because the connected party did not properly respond after a period of time, or established connection failed because the connected host has failed to respond.

-- Error connecting: You need execute access in order to connect with the VMware console.
+- Error connecting: You need to execute access in order to connect with the VMware console.
 Access denied for config file.

-- Unable to connect to MKS: failed to connect to server IP:903.
+- Unable to connect to MKS: Failed to connect to server IP:903.

 Depending on the version of ESXi / vCenter Server installed, TCP ports 902, 903, 443 and 9443 need to be reachable when using the web based and standalone remote consoles.
 With vSphere 6.5, I managed to replicate a common problem where a personal firewall, or one sitting between the client computer and ESXi networks, is blocking one or more ports especially 902.
 To do this, I enabled the Windows firewall and created an outbound rule blocking 902 as shown.